Federated Sketching LoRA: A Flexible Framework for Heterogeneous Collaborative Fine-Tuning of LLMs: Experiments

 \subsection{Main Results Under Heterogeneous LoRA Setup}

-\textbf{Performance comparison with baselines:} We consider three state-of-the-art baselines listed in Section \ref{sec:limitations_of_existing}.
-For FSLoRA, the rank of the global LoRA modules is fixed as $r=64$, while the sketching ratio for client $i$ is sampled from the set $\{0.125, 0.25, 0.5, 0.75\}$.
-For a fair comparison, we apply the same rank configuration to all baseline methods.
-Table \ref{tab:combined_vertical} presents the performance of FSLoRA and baseline methods.
-Across both settings, FSLoRA consistently achieves superior accuracy while maintaining low GPU hours.
-In the GLUE \& RoBERTa task, FSLoRA outperforms all baselines on average, with significant gains in MRPC, CoLA, and MNLI.
-In the commonsense reasoning \& LLaMA task, which introduces higher model complexity, FSLoRA also delivers the best overall performance.
-Notably, FSLoRA achieves this while preserving computational efficiency comparable to HeteroLoRA as reflected in GPU hours.
-These results highlight FSLoRA's effectiveness and scalability in heterogeneous LoRA fine-tuning scenarios.
+\textbf{Performance comparison with baselines:} We consider four state-of-the-art baselines: three representative methods discussed in Section~\ref{sec:limitations_of_existing}, and RAVAN~\citep{raje2026ravan}, a recent federated LoRA fine-tuning method that addresses resource heterogeneity through partial LoRA head selection/freezing.
+We also report the model's accuracy before fine-tuning (i.e., the base model).
+For FSLoRA, the rank of the global LoRA modules is fixed to $r=64$, while the sketching ratio for client $i$ is sampled from $\{0.125, 0.25, 0.5, 0.75\}$.
+For fair comparison, the same rank configuration is applied to all baseline methods.
+Tables~\ref{tab:robert_het_accuracy} and~\ref{tab:llama_het_accuracy} present the performance of FSLoRA and the baselines.
+Across both benchmarks, FSLoRA consistently outperforms the base model in a wide margin, confirming the necessity of collaborative LLM fine-tuning.
+On the GLUE benchmark with RoBERTa, FSLoRA achieves the highest average accuracy among all methods.
+On the more challenging commonsense reasoning benchmark with LLaMA, FSLoRA still delivers the best overall performance.
+Notably, FSLoRA maintains computational efficiency comparable to HeteroLoRA in terms of GPU hours, highlighting its advantage in heterogeneous LoRA fine-tuning.

-\textbf{Evaluation under broader heterogeneity, increased number of clients, and larger model:} In Appendix \ref{appen:broader_heterogeneity}, we extend our evaluation to $50$ and $100$ clients, incorporating greater diversity in clients' communication and computation capabilities, as well as varying levels of data heterogeneity.
-In Appendix \ref{appen:larger_model}, we further assess the effectiveness of our method on the LLaMA-7B model.
+\textbf{Evaluation under broader heterogeneity, increased number of clients, and other models:} In Appendix \ref{appen:broader_heterogeneity}, we extend our evaluation to $50$ and $100$ clients under partial client participation, incorporating greater diversity in clients' communication and computation capabilities, as well as varying levels of data heterogeneity.
+In Appendix \ref{appen:larger_model}, we further assess the effectiveness of our method on Qwen2.5-1.5B-Instruct and LLaMA-7B models.